 Does the Color Run Powder Permanently Stain Shoes?

-Pre run, light in colour shoes can get marked by the color; what it is made up of-that is, fibre.
-These are mesh or canvas-the absorbent variety, respectively.
+Pre-run, light-in-color shoes can get marked by the color; what it is made up of that is, fiber.
+These are mesh or the absorbent variety, respectively.
 Generally speaking, for absorbent materials like fabrics, stain possibilities go high on the scales.
-But a good previous treatment and decent cleaning certainly mitigate incidents and permanencies to mark sure.
+But a good previous treatment and decent cleaning certainly mitigate incidents and permanence to mark sure.

 Factors That Contribute to Staining